The Employment Verification Letter, Explained

 Although there’s no specific format required for the employment verification letter, it’s important to include the required details that the government needs to see.
 Some letters will require more detail than others, depending on the situation.
 But much of the information will generally be the same.
 It’s also important to ensure the accuracy of the letter — especially when submitting it as proof on a green card or visa application — to avoid delays or denial.

-The letter should be written on your employer’s letterhead (or your own, if you’re self-employed), and the body should include the following key information (see below for templates):
+The letter should be written on your employer’s letterhead (or your own, if you’re self-employed), and should include the following key information (see below for templates):

 - Your job title

-The signature line should include the drafter’s signature, full printed name, and official title.
+- A signature line showing the drafter’s signature, full printed name, and official title

 There are different ways to request an employment verification letter from a current or former employer: